totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 **Using Totem**

 Totem is designed to be used.
-If you use Totem for tasks, activities and timekeeping as well as payments, your account will receive an additional bonus allocation of XTX on MainNet.
+If you use Totem for tasks, activities and timekeeping as well as payments, your account will receive an additional bonus allocation of TOTEM on MainNet.
 The more you use Totem the greater the allocation on MainNet.
-Remember the Developers will not be holding XTX and the idea is that the majority of XTX must be distributed to the community.
+Remember the Developers will not be holding TOTEM and the idea is that the majority of TOTEM must be distributed to the community.
 So get to work!

 ### 3. What happens to funds allocated from the faucet?